-Anique Halliday joined Foreign Affairs in February 2013.
-An award-winning digital producer with over a decade in the field, Anique has worked for a range of companies and organizations in New York City and abroad including Saveur magazine, the Women's Environment and Development Organization, and Learning Matters, a PBS-affiliated television production company.
+Anique Halliday is an award-winning digital product leader with over twelve years experience working in digital product development, project management, and online media.
+Anique has worked for a range of media companies and non-profit organizations including Bonnier Corporation and Saveur magazine, Learning Matters, a PBS-affiliated television production company, and the Women's Environment and Development Organization (WEDO).
 She manages digital product development for the magazine and managed the website redesign process and launch.
-You can follow her musings about tech, politics, hip hop, and art on Twitter @aniquenyc.
+Her work at Foreign Affairs won 'Best Site Design' from Ozzie/Eddie Awards in 2015.
+You can follow her on Twitter @aniquenyc.

 Jonathan Chung Associate Director, Business Operations